DarssiniRamesh/futuristic-neon-landing-page-137250/assets/supabase.md

 Troubleshooting
 - If no events are received:
-  1) Verify .env is set and the app restarted (env changes require restart).
+  1) Verify .env is set (REACT_APP_SUPABASE_URL, REACT_APP_SUPABASE_KEY) and the app restarted.
-  2) Confirm Realtime is enabled for the public schema and both tables.
+  2) Confirm Realtime is enabled for public schema and both tables are included.
   3) Confirm RLS policies above are created and RLS is enabled on both tables.
   4) Insert a row to test:
      insert into public.messages(content, author) values ('Hello world', 'demo');